 Guiding children to adopt an internal “I can” and “I’m able” outlook prepares them when they are met with difficult or unfamiliar situations.
 Our Thinking Games play a crucial part in fostering curiosity and result in meaningful “ah-ha” experiences that nurture children’s interest in learning and mitigate the reluctance that often comes with developmental challenges.
 Through these hands-on activities, children gain skills that can be applied to their daily lives, helping them improve interactions with others and their environment.

 A Proactive Approach that Builds Authentic Self-Confidence

-Unlike traditional play therapy, CDT is a hands-on approach that tailors specific play activities to help children overcome certain challenges and improve the quality of interactions with their environment.
-Confidence is gained from “ah-ha” experiences as the child explores thinking games that target a particular area of need, and gains awareness of the what, where, who, when, and how’s behind each task.
+Unlike traditional play therapy, cognitive developmental activities are a hands-on approach that tailors specific thinking games to help children overcome certain challenges and improve the quality of interactions with their environment.
+Confidence is gained from “ah-ha” experiences as the child explores thinking games that target a particular area of need, and gain awareness of the what, where, who, when, and how’s behind each task.
 This encourages a belief in their own ability to learn and further apply the skills acquired to everyday life.

 What Activities are Used?

 Our Thinking Games utilize Piaget’s Stages of Cognitive Development to ensure smooth, continuous flow from one stage to the next, enriching each child’s development and learning.
 The activities are comprehensive and multidimensional to cover the various needs of each child, and include the following:

 - Cognitive-Logical Skills: Logical Thinking Games give children the opportunity for trial-and-error exploration to fully comprehend why a solution may or may not work.
 The ability to think logically is the foundation for all critical thinking skills, and facilitates higher-level reasoning that is needed in all areas of life, whether academically, socially, or interpersonally.
 To learn more, visit our Logical Thinking Activities.